The Stories Of 13 Incredible Sunken Cities From History — And What’s Left Of Them Today

 Thonis-Heracleion, The Ancient Egyptian City That Vanished Into The Mediterranean

 For centuries, Thonis-Heracleion was something of a mystery.
-It was known as Thonis to the Egyptians and Heracleioon to the Greeks, but neither were entirely sure if the city had existed at all.
+It was known as Thonis to the Egyptians and Heracleion to the Greeks, but neither were entirely sure if the city had existed at all.

-Like many lost civilizations, Thonis-Heracleion had been relegated to the realm of legend — that is, until the late 20th century, when divers soon uncovered evidence of the ancient lost city deep beneath the waves of the Mediterannean Sea.
+Like many lost civilizations, Thonis-Heracleion was relegated to the realm of legend — that is, until the late 20th century, when divers uncovered evidence of the ancient city deep beneath the waves of the Mediterranean Sea.

-After years of detailed seafloor mapping and excavations, researchers eventually uncovered the remains of the ancient city beneath a thick layer of sediment.
-Along with it came numerous relics, statues, and treasures dating back to before the eight century B.C.E.
+After years of detailed seafloor mapping and excavations, researchers found the remains of the underwater city beneath a thick layer of sediment.
+They also discovered countless relics, statues, and treasures dating back to at least the eighth century B.C.E.

-What historians have gleaned, however, is that as Alexandria became more and more prominent, Thonis-Heracleion became less so.
-Natural disasters wreaked havoc on the city, eventually causing bits of it to fall into the sea, and by the eight century C.E., the city was completely gone.
+What historians have gleaned, however, is that as Alexandria grew more and more prominent, Thonis-Heracleion became less so.
+Natural disasters wreaked havoc on the city, eventually causing bits of it to fall into the sea, and by the eighth century C.E., it had completely vanished.

-It wasn’t until the late 1990s and early 2000s that marine archaeologists were able to fully uncover the ruined, submerged city — but what they found was remarkable.
+It wasn’t until the late 1990s and early 2000s that marine archaeologists were able to fully uncover the ruined, sunken city — but what they found was remarkable.

 author